CatFishing4Guyz/cfmaw/docs/main.md

 ## CatFish's MAW
-This random file will (hopefully?) give you a bit of knowledge of what this module does and how it works (in fact, even I don't know).
+This file will (hopefully?) give you a bit of knowledge of what this does and how it works (in fact, even I don't know).

 ### Project Structure
 `cfmaw/` - contains the source files